wenhaoliang/netease-music-spider/README.md

 ## Introduction
-`netease-music-spider` is a sipder that you can find beautiful girlfiend or handsome boyfriend.
+`netease-music-spider` is a sipder that you can find beautiful girlfriend or handsome boyfriend.

 ## Source Code Structure